U.S. News Rankings

 |SAT/ACT scores must be received by||June 1|

-Curtis Institute of Music has a total undergraduate enrollment of 123, with a gender distribution of 52.0 percent male students and 48.0 percent female students.
+Curtis Institute of Music has a total undergraduate enrollment of 125, with a gender distribution of 53.6 percent male students and 46.4 percent female students.
+At this school, 68 percent of the students live in college-owned, -operated, or -affiliated housing and 32 percent of students live off campus.

 |Student gender distribution|